GRIDAPPSD/CIMHub/tests/README.rst

 -------

 The test cases are executed with *python3 onestep.py*.
 They cover the IEEE 13-bus system with photovoltaic, storage, and single-phase centertap secondary transformer added.
-The option for assets-based line and transformer modeling are also covered.
+The options for assets-based line and transformer modeling are also covered.

 The test cases are configured by entries in the *cases.json* file.